-So here at herbal papaya we juice and do green smoothies.
+So here at herbal papaya, we juice and do green smoothies.
 We love smoothies actually.
-We experiment with recipes and thought we would share our favorite smoothie tips using papaya fruit, leaves and seed.
+We experiment with recipes and thought we would share our favorite smoothie tips using papaya fruit, leaves, and seed.

 For your papaya smoothie remember one thing, you need to add something sweet.
 Papaya is very low sugar so if you like sweet smoothies add agave, stevia or one half of a banana to your smoothies for a great tasting papaya smoothie.

-Tip two, you can add our papaya leaf extract (1 tablespoon) directly into your blender with everything else and it won't effect the taste or strength of the extract.
+Tip two, you can add our papaya leaf extract (1 tablespoon) directly into your blender with everything else and it won't affect the taste or strength of the extract.
 Our extract if activated by your saliva so don't forget to swish or "chew" your smoothie as you drink it.

 You can also add papaya leaves bulk right into your smoothie use it in place of your ginko or red raspberry leaves.